 Somewhere between the tenth and fifteenth year into my career in Records Management (this year is my twenty-eighth), new Records Managers were sharing that they really didn’t know where to start in order to build out their records management programs.
 My response was to ask a question instead of giving advice.
 That question was “Do you have a strategic/master plan for your records management program?”
-The correct answer to the question of where to start is having a plan that lays out where your program stands now and where you want it to go.
+The correct answer to the question of where to start is having a records management plan that lays out where your program stands now and where you want it to go.

-Records Management Program: Getting Started
+Developing a Records Management Program: Getting Started

 The best way to enjoy a journey is to avoid feeling lost along the way.
 A strategic plan, master plan, road map, or whatever title, will go a long way to making your information and records management journey more comfortable.
-Regardless of what you call it, your plan must be something that your organization’s management team can understand and will buy into.
+Regardless of what you call it, your records management plan must be something that your organization’s management team can understand and will buy into.

 In order to make the records management plan understandable, there are some very distinct components it should have, and answering the following questions helps to develop each component: